 Best Treatment For Post-Heart Surgery Keloids and Scars

 Keloid formation following cardiac bypass surgery can cause a significant amount of discomfort and pain.
-Thankfully, there are effective options for treating and removing keloids to help address these issues.
-At The Keloid Plastic Surgery Center, we offer a variety of non-surgical and surgical options for the treatment of post-heart-surgery keloids.
+Thankfully, there are effective methods for keloid treatment and removal.
+At The Keloid Plastic Surgery Center, we offer various non-surgical and surgical options for open heart surgery scars care.
 Dr. Roberto Mendez and Dr. Gabriel Salloum are board-certified plastic and reconstructive surgeons who specialize in the treatment of scar tissue.

 Typically reserved for larger keloids, the excision procedure is an invasive surgery that involves carefully cutting out the keloid or excess tissue.
 Since this method involves creating a new incision on the skin, it has a high recurrence rate when performed on its own.
-The doctors at The Keloid Plastic Surgery Center recommend combining the surgical removal of keloids with one or more of the following treatments.
+The doctors at The Keloid Plastic Surgery Center recommend combining the surgical removal of keloid scars with other treatments.

 Since keloids are types of scar known as non-malignant tumors, radiation therapy is an appropriate option to treat them.
 SRT is one of the safest and most effective solutions for the treatment of post-heart surgery keloids and other complex scars.